badarali5/fast-notes-hub/README.md

 This project solves a **real pain point**:

-> At FAST, students often waste time hunting down notes and past papers across WhatsApp groups, random Google Drive links, and outdated Facebook posts.
+> At FAST, students often waste time hunting down notes and past papers across WhatsApp groups and random Github repos.
 > **FAST Notes Hub** centralizes all of that into **one clean, searchable, and categorized platform**.

 ---